Foliated stochastic calculus: Harmonic measures: Abstract

 \section{Abstract}

-In this article we present an intrinsic construction of foliated Brownian motion via stochastic calculus adapted to foliation.
-The stochastic approach together with a proposed foliated vector calculus provide a natural method to work on harmonic measures.
-Other results include a decomposition of the Laplacian in terms of the foliated and basic Laplacians, a characterization of totally invariant measures and a differential equation for the density of harmonic measures.
+In this article we present an intrinsic construction of foliated Brownian motion (FoBM) via stochastic calculus adapted to a foliated Riemaniann manifold $(M, \mathcal{F})$.
+The stochastic approach together with this proposed foliated vector calculus provide a natural method to work with (L. Garnett's) harmonic measures in $M$.
+New results include, beside an explicit stochastic equation for the FoBM, a decomposition of the Laplacian of $M$ in terms of the foliated and the basic Laplacians, a characterization of totally invariant measures and a differential equation for the density of harmonic measures.